DaveatCor/vtech_challege/README.md

 State management:
-I'm using Provider 4 years.
+I'm using Provider for 4 years.
 But in this challenge, I didn't use provider.
 Because ValueNotifer is better for performance when we focus only once screen's state.

 ## Add Item